eccl-jsi/eccl-jsi.github.io/_pages/pictures.md

 <br>Matic Lozinšek and Gary J. Schrobilgen consider krypton — namesake of Superman's home planet — its superoxidant compounds, and their roles in coaxing elements into their highest oxidation states
 - <i>ACS Central Science</i>
 <br>[Coaxing Reactivity from the Noble Gases](https://pubs.acs.org/doi/10.1021/acscentsci.9b00631) by Bethany Halford
-Rule-breaking chemists go to extremes to make the least-reactive elements forge bonds
+<br>Rule-breaking chemists go to extremes to make the least-reactive elements forge bonds
 - <i>Chemical & Engineering News</i>
 <br>[To get noble gases to forge bonds, chemists go to extremes](https://cen.acs.org/materials/inorganic-chemistry/IYPT-get-noble-gases-to-forge-bonds-chemists-go-to-extremes/97/i22) by Bethany Halford
 <br>Despite challenging conditions and a lack of funding, some researchers still see rewards in coaxing reactivity from these nearly inert elements